-How to Grow Tea
+How to grow tea

-If you are British there is, arguably, nothing more comforting, relaxing or social than sitting down and having a nice cup of tea.
+If you are British there is (arguably) nothing more comforting, relaxing or social than sitting down and having a nice cup of tea.
 Something magical happens in the process of warming a pot and letting the leaves steep for three and a half minutes.
 If you are one of those who drinks between 3-5 cups a day, why not have a go at growing your own tea?
 Can you really grow tea in the UK though?

-Growing tea in the UK may not be as crazy as you might think as its origins are in the chilly foothills of the Himalayas.
+Growing tea in the UK may not be as crazy as you might think, as its origins are in the chilly foothills of the Himalayas.
 Today there are tea plantations in the Scottish highlands and on the rugged moorlands of Cornwall.
-Here's our guide on How to Grow Tea.
+Here’s our guide on How to Grow Tea.

 Whilst there are many different types of tea available on the supermarket shelf, most originate from the ‘Tea Plant’, otherwise known as Camellia Sinensis variant Sinensis.

-Camellia Sinensis likes an ericaceous soil in a bright, sheltered position but with partial shade.
+Camellia sinensis likes an ericaceous soil in a bright, sheltered position but with partial shade.
 The soil should be free draining and so planting in pots is a great option giving even the smallest of gardens the chance to become a domestic tea plantation.

-Camellia Sinensis can grow to around 2 metres tall.
+Tea plants can grow to around 2 metres tall.
 When planting more than one sapling in the ground, leave a distance of 1.5 metres between the plants.
 This will give room for the plants to breathe and for them to become bushy.

-Growing Tea from Seed
+Growing tea from seed

-Growing tea from seed is not an exact science and with a germination time of up to 8 weeks, it is not the fastest way to host your first tea party!
+Growing tea from seed is not an exact science and with a germination time of up to 8 weeks, it’s not the fastest way to host your first tea party!
 However, if you fancy giving it a whirl, buy your tea seeds from a reputable trader and ensure that the variety supplied is the Chinese Camellia Sinensis Sinensis and not the Indian Camellie Sinensis Assamica, which needs tropical conditions to thrive.

-First soak your tea seeds in water for between 24 and 48 hours.
+First, soak your tea seeds in water for between 24 and 48 hours.
 This allows the seeds to absorb as much water as it can and help to kick start the germination process.
 In general the seeds that sink give the highest chances of successful germination, although this is by no means guaranteed.

 Once removed from the water, place in a seed tray in a warm, sunny position and spray to keep damp.
 Allow the seeds to come back to air temperature and then cover over with an inch of coarse vermiculite.